powerssl/powerssl/docs/powerssl-integration-cloudflare/powerssl-integration-cloudflare_run.md

 ### Options

 ```
-      --addr string                   GRPC address of Controller
       --auth-token string                        Authentication token
       --ca-file string                           Certificate authority file
+      --controller-addr string                   GRPC address of Controller
+      --controller-insecure                      Use insecure communication
+      --controller-insecure-skip-tls-verify      Accepts any certificate presented by the server and any host name in that certificate
+      --controller-server-name-override string   It will override the virtual host name of authority
   -h, --help                                     help for run
-      --insecure                      Use insecure communication
-      --insecure-skip-tls-verify      Accepts any certificate presented by the server and any host name in that certificate
       --metrics-addr string                      HTTP Addr (default ":9090")
       --no-metrics                               Do not serve metrics
       --no-tracing                               Do not trace
-      --server-name-override string   It will override the virtual host name of authority
       --tracer string                            Tracing implementation (default "jaeger")
 ```

 ### Options inherited from parent commands